rokabytedev/vojiapp/noeji_tos/noeji_app_tos/privacy_policy.md

 **Last Updated:** May 31, 2025

 RocketByte LLC ("RocketByte," "we," "us," or "our") is committed to protecting your privacy.
-This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our Noeji mobile application, web application (when available), and related services (collectively, the "Service").
+This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our Noeji mobile application, our website located at noeji.com ("Website"), and related services (collectively, the "Service").

 Please read this Privacy Policy carefully. **BY ACCESSING OR USING THE SERVICE, YOU AGREE TO THE TERMS OF THIS PRIVACY POLICY.
 IF YOU DO NOT AGREE, DO NOT ACCESS OR USE THE SERVICE.**